Mozoloa/Easy-Dreambooth-Windows/README.md

   - [ Training Steps](#-training-steps)
   - [ Train \& Use](#-train--use)

 ## <a name="Introduction"></a> Introduction
 This is repo is based off [Joe Penna's Dreambooth Repo](https://github.com/JoePenna/Dreambooth-Stable-Diffusion)

 I originally created this fork to simplify local dreambooth face training on windows for GPUs with more than 24GB of VRAM. **I found that using the countless optimized versions of dreambooth and lora never matched the quality of result you get with the original implementation, by far** and I was tired of the cloud GPU hassle

 ### **⚠️ WARNING**

-- This repo probably won't be mainted much, it's a spare time side project
+- This repo probably won't be maintained much, it's a spare time side project
 - This is only for training face portraits of humans, altho you might be able to fiddle around and train other things
 - AFAIK You can **only run this on a GPU with 24GB of VRAM or more**(e.g. 3090) on **Windows 10 or 11 x64**.
 Making sure this is the *only* program running can greatly help the speed and stability.
 - It works best with variants of Stability's Stable Diffusion 1.5 model